Yelp/elastalert/docs/source/ruletypes.rst

 ``pagerduty_incident_key``: If not set pagerduty will trigger a new incident for each alert sent.
 If set to a unique string per rule pagerduty will identify the incident that this event should be applied.
 If there's no open (i.e. unresolved) incident with this key, a new one will be created.
 If there's already an open incident with a matching key, this event will be appended to that incident's log.

+``pagerduty_proxy``: By default Elastalert will not use a network proxy to send notifications to Pagerduty.
+Set this option using ``hostname:port`` if you need to use a proxy.

 VictorOps
 ~~~~~~~~~